 Ashes 2019: Australia announce 17-member squad to face England

+Australia have announced a 17-member squad for Ashes 2019 starting August 1.
+The biggest highlight was the selection of opening batsman Cameron Bancroft.
 The 26-year-old has been named for the first time post a nine-month ban for his role in the ball-tampering scandal against South Africa last year.
 Steve Smith and David Warner are set to feature as well.
 Here's more.

 Here's a look at Australia's Ashes squad: Tim Paine (captain and wicket-keeper), Cameron Bancroft, Patrick Cummins, Marcus Harris, Josh Hazlewood, Travis Head, Usman Khawaja, Marnus Labuschagne, Nathan Lyon, Mitchell Marsh, Michael Neser, James Pattinson, Peter Siddle, Steven Smith, Mitchell Starc, Matthew Wade and David Warner.

 Bancroft made his return to competitive cricket with the Big Bash League (BBL) on December 30, 2018 for Perth Scorchers.
 Prior to that, he did not play club cricket ever since his involvement in the ball-tampering scandal.
 Bancroft was caught trying to use sandpaper to alter the ball against South Africa in 2018.
 He was banned by Cricket Australia alongside Smith and Warner.

 Bancroft has worked hard and earned the call-up.
 He has been piling on the runs for Durham in England's County.
 In June 2019, he smashed 158 against Sussex.
 That was followed by knocks of 77 and 92* against Lancashire.
 Earlier this month, Bancroft smashed 109 against Leicestershire.
 Overall, the opener has featured in eight Tests for Australia.
 He averages 30.92.